-Grant a written power to authorize any person to represent you during a tax interview or process.
+To grant a written power of attorney to authorize any person to represent you during a tax interview or process.
 Such person shall receive, for purposes of the interview, equal treatment as you, unless you are notified that such person is responsible for an unreasonable delay or interference with the audit.

-Not to be discriminated because of race, color, sex, birth, origin or social condition, or political, religious ideas or association of any taxpayer or his representative.
-No records will be kept containing tax information for these purposes.
+No discrimination on the basis of race, color, sex, birth, origin or social condition, or political, religious ideas or association of any taxpayer or his representative.
+No records will be maintained of tax information for these purposes.

-The Department's employees will explain and protect your rights during all phases of the process.
+The Department's employees will explain to you and protect your rights during all phases of the process.
 If you believe that your rights have been violated, you should discuss this matter with the supervisor of the employee.
-If you do not agree with the action taken by the supervisor, you may file a complaint with the Office for the Protection of Taxpayer's Rights.
+If you do not agree with the action taken by the supervisor, you may file a complaint with the

-OFFICE FOR THE PROTECTION OF TAXPAYER'S RIGHTS
+OFFICE FOR THE PROTECTION OF TAXPAYER RIGHTS

-The Office for the Protection of Taxpayer's Rights (Ombudsman of the Taxpayer) was created to assure the compliance of the provisions of the Taxpayer's Bill of Rights.
+The Office for the Protection of Taxpayer Rights (Ombudsman of the Taxpayer) was created to assure compliance with the provisions of the Taxpayer Bill of Rights.
 Said office is located at the Department of the Treasury in Old San Juan, Office 105.
 For assistance, please call (787) 977-6622, (787) 977-6638, or (787) 721-2020, extension 2180.

-The Ombudsman of the Taxpayer is responsible for attending to the problems and claims of the taxpayers and to facilitate the process between the taxpayers and the Department of the Treasury.
-Also, the Ombudsman of the Taxpayer has authority to prevent or correct any infringement by any employee of the Department that goes against the rights of the taxpayer.
+The Ombudsman of the Taxpayer is responsible for attending the problems and claims of the taxpayers and to facilitate the process between the taxpayers and the Department of the Treasury.
+Also, the Ombudsman of the Taxpayer has authority to prevent or correct any infringement of the rights of the taxpayer made by any employee of the Department.